sunnysideup/silverstripe-uuid/docs/en/INDEX.md

 Because we are using upper and lower case letters, the UUID is case sensitive.

-By default, Mysql is NOT case casensitive, so you need to make sure that you use a case sensitive collation for the UUID field.
+By default, Mysql is NOT case casensitive, so you need to make sure that you use a case sensitive filtering for the UUID field.

 This is how you do that: